nodeca/js-yaml/README.md

 ### load (string [ , settings ])

 Parses `string` as single YAML document.
-Returns JS object or throws `YAMLError` exception on error.
+Returns JS object or throws `YAMLException` on error.

-NOTE: This function does NOT understands multi-doc sources, it throws exception on those.
+NOTE: This function **does not** understands multi-document sources, it throws exception on those.

-`settings` is an optional hash-like object allows to change the loader's behavoiur.
+`settings` is an optional hash-like object allows to change the loader's behaviour.
 It may contain the following keys:

 - `schema` specifies a schema to use.
-It's `yaml.DEFAULT_SCHEMA` by default.
+It's `DEFAULT_SCHEMA` by default.
 See below for more information about the schemas.
 - `validate` (default true) enables/disables validation of the input stream according to YAML rules.
 If you are sure about the input, you can set it to false and (maybe) gain some additional performance.